asimpletune/zola-tailwindcss/README.md

 ## Notes:

 * The `npm run serve` script runs two long-running tasks in parallel and allows both to write simultaneously to STDOUT by using [a mixture of `wait` and sending jobs to the background](https://www.cyberciti.biz/faq/how-to-run-command-or-code-in-parallel-in-bash-shell-under-linux-or-unix/)
+* Tailwindcss v4 requires node version 18 or greater, run `nvm use` to make sure the correct version is being run